chanagershom/posts/Oracle-Bare-Metal-Cloud-Plugin.md

 ### Bootstrapping

 The bootstrapping process is no different from the standard [process](http://docs.getcloudify.org/3.4.1/cli/bootstrap).
 First you'll need to get the Cloudify [CLI](http://getcloudify.org/downloads/get_cloudify.html) and install it on a machine with internet access to the BMC API.
+You'll also need to clone the [manager blueprints repo](https://github.com/cloudify-cosmo/cloudify-manager-blueprints) and place the BMC blueprint and inputs there.
 Then just:

 * `cfy bootstrap --install-plugins -p oracle-bmc-manager-blueprint.yaml -i oracle-bmc-manager-blueprint-inputs.yaml`